Oracle Java Licensing and Audit FAQ Guide

 Under the OTN License:

-- Free Permitted Uses: Personal use (e.g., at home for non-commercial purposes), development, testing, prototyping, and demonstration are free.
-In other words, developers can download Oracle JDK to write and test applications without paying, and individuals can use Java on their machines.
+- Free Permitted Uses: Personal use (e.g., at home for non-commercial purposes), development, testing, prototyping, and demonstration are permitted without charge.
+In other words, developers can download the Oracle JDK to write and test applications without incurring any costs, and individuals can use Java on their machines.

 - Restricted Uses (Commercial/Production): Any commercial use in production or use of the software as part of business operations requires a paid license (Java SE Subscription).
 The OTN license explicitly does not permit Oracle Java to run applications in production or for internal business needs without a subscription.

-- No Redistribution: The OTN license also prevents freely redistributing Oracle Java.
+- No Redistribution: The OTN license also prohibits the free redistribution of Oracle Java.
 Companies can’t include Oracle JDK/JRE in their products or images for customers unless those customers themselves are licensed or an OEM agreement is in place.

 Summary: Consider the OTN license as “OK for development and personal tinkering, not for production without Oracle’s permission (subscription).”